joeyguerra/juphjacs/README.md

 ## A web site framework

 Create websites with fast feedback with your code to the left (or right) and a browser to the right (or left).
-As you edit the code, the page updates, reflecting the changes (Hot Reload).
+As you edit the code, the page updates, reflecting the changes via strategy-driven hot reload.

 - Use HTML or Markdown documents.
 - Write vanilla JavaScript and CSS.
 - Generates a static site under `_site`.
 - Pages can have corresponding `.mjs` files that export a class extending `Page`
 - Template literals (`${variable}`) are rendered server-side
-- Hot-reload via WebSocket (full reload for HTML/JS, CSS-only for styles)
+- Hot-reload via WebSocket
+    - DOM morph for HTML and Markdown
+    - CSS-only for styles
+    - Full reload for JavaScript
 - Plugin system for extensibility (BlogPlugin included)
 - Configuration-driven setup with `site.config.mjs`

-**📖 See [SERVER_GUIDE.md](./SERVER_GUIDE.md) for architecture details!**
+**📖 See [SERVER_GUIDE.md](./SERVER_GUIDE.md) and [ARCHITECTURE.md](./ARCHITECTURE.md) for architecture details**

 The name is a play on the KISS Principle (Keep It Simple Stupid).
 It's super hard to keep things simple, the name is a reminder to keep trying.